Asia

 Relax, Relax, Relax

 An instrumental part of any good South-East Asian holiday, rest and relaxation is crucial.
-Depending on how much R&R is needed you can choose to laze by your hotel’s pool (which will no doubt be amazing) or for something a little more intensive you can book a serious yoga retreat at Talalla Retreat Sri Lanka.
+Depending on how much R&R is needed you can choose to laze by your hotel’s pool or for something a little more intensive you can book a serious yoga retreat at Talalla Retreat Sri Lanka.
 The seven-day retreat includes yoga classes, guided meditations and massage and will surely leave you blissed to the max.

 Visit All Of The UNESCO World Heritage Sites